thisaintwork/AgileDungeonTrekking/README.md

 **16.)
 Working software, URL:** [Agile Dungeon Trekking](http://agiledungeontrekking.online)

-**17.)
-Evidence of stakeholder attending Sprint Review:** [

 ## Sprint Review
-15.)
+17.)
 Sprint review held on: November 25, 2022 6-6:30 p.m.
 Our Product Owner and Stakeholder planned to attend but unexpectedly were not able.
 Team members present voted to enable Mike to temporarily perform the role of Product Owner while we continued the review.
-We also shared documentation of progress and communicated outside of the planned meeting via email.
+We also shared documentation of progress (https://docs.google.com/document/d/1VcrI3M1l4KAXeir3y_HONhRB29AsJDPBYRuy2akJA3M/edit) and communicated outside of the planned meeting via email.
 Our Product Owner/Stakeholder gave this feedback:
 ![image](https://user-images.githubusercontent.com/54752285/204181276-ab218706-4eb3-45f9-98b6-6fd0bb31595c.png)
 This echoes Mike's feedback.
 At the time of the meeting, the website was working locally but not yet on our publicly hosted site.

 Takeaway: In a future sprint, we'd like to push develepment into production sooner, so it is viewable by our product owner at the time of review.
-We've added this into the backlog for next sprint.
+We've added this into the backlog for next sprint (PBI #108).

 ## CI/CD
 **18.)
 Evidence of Continuous Integration: